geovedi/book-notes/2021/the-code-breaker.notes.md

   - Watson's contrasting attributes: scientific achievements and reprehensible failings.
   - Comparison to the "Jefferson Conundrum" of respecting greatness with accompanying flaws.
   - His influence on the story of CRISPR and his views on genetic enhancement.
-  - The author's decision to visit Watson before the 2019 CRISPR meeting.
+  - Isaacson's decision to visit Watson before the 2019 CRISPR meeting.
 - Conversation with Watson
-  - Watson's frail appearance during the author's visit in 2019.
+  - Watson's frail appearance during Isaacson's visit in 2019.
   - Watson's continued focus on equitable CRISPR use and his desire to prevent patents for genetic engineering techniques.
   - His unfiltered and contrarian nature that influenced his scientific pursuits and statements.
   - The mention of his past controversial comments on race and intelligence.